canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 az role definition list --name <AZURE_ROLE>
 ```

-Or also use it without specifying the `--name` argument to get the full list.
-You can also check whether you still have a
+To get the full list, use it without specifying the `--name` argument.

+You can check whether you still have a
 role assignment bound to `<AZURE_ROLE>` registered using

 ```shell